 12 Best Types of Lighting in Video Production, Ranked, Ranked

-In order to produce stylish and realistic-looking cinematic sequences, proper lighting methods must be used.
+To produce stylish and realistic-looking cinematic sequences, proper lighting methods must be used.
 Because of this, movie sets frequently have an excessive amount of lighting or are crammed with various light sources.

 You’ll need to master some of the fundamental lighting methods and types of lighting used in filmmaking if you want to work as a cinematographer, director, writer, or any other creative member of a film team.